Key Information

 Course Information

-- Practical hands-on experience of laparoscopic surgeries including neutering, gastropexy, liver biopsy, bile aspirate, abdominal exploration, gastrointestinal biopsies and cystotomy.
+- Practical hands-on experience of laparoscopic surgeries including neutering, gastropexy, liver biopsy, exploratory laparoscopy and minimally invasive cystotomy.

-Stage 2: Various dates in-between Monday 3rd May to Friday 9th July at the Royal Free Hospital Simulation Centre
+Various dates (of your choice) between Monday 27th April to Friday 3rd July at the Royal Free Medical Simulation Centre, London

 Why do this course?